-The King County Green Building Ordinance 17709Download PDF 2.4 MB was adopted by Council on Dec.
-9 and signed by the County Executive on Dec.
-19, 2013.
-The Green Building Initiative started in 2001 with an Executive Order which was replaced by an ordinance in 2005, and renewed in 2008.
+The updated King County Green Building Ordinance 19402Download PDF was adopted by Council on March 2nd, 2022 and signed by the County Executive on March 9th, 2022.
+The Green Building Initiative started in 2001 with an Executive Order which was replaced by an ordinance in 2005, and renewed in 2008, 2013, and 2022.

 Green building goals

 - Ensure the planning, design, construction, remodeling, renovation, maintenance and operations of any King County owned or financed capital project is consistent with the latest green building and sustainable development practices.